AdesisNetlife/yawds/README.md

 If you are a devops guy or an architect, `yawds` allows you to provide and easily configure a development environment for the projects you happy owns

-You can provide a pre-configured environment for a specific execution environment, for example, setting a pre-defined http proxy or custom packages installation according to your project software requirements
+You can provide a pre-configured environment for a specific execution environment, for example, setting a pre-defined http proxy environment variable or custom packages installation according to your project  packages dependencies

 ### Create your custom environment